-The exhibition IMAGINARY has visited more than 60 cities in Germany, Austria, UK, France, Ukraine, Switzerland, Argentina, Poland, Colombia, Panama, Spain, Portugal, Serbia, Russia and the US.
+The exhibition IMAGINARY has visited more than 100 cities in 30 countries and attracted more than 2 million visitors.
 The exhibition sets out to evoke interest and curiosity in mathematics.
 Visitors are encouraged to interact with the exhibits and create their own mathematical artwork using special software.
 Demonstrators are available to give helpful insights into the theoretical background.

 The idea behind the IMAGINARY exhibition is—as the name suggests—to use the visual and aesthetic component of mathematics as an eye-catcher in order to explain the mathematical backgrounds to the visitors in an interactive manner.
 The imaginary and unimaginable of mathematics is illustrated, it turns to images which you can generate yourself.

 In its original form developed for the Year of Mathematics 2008 in Germany, the exhibition consists of four exhibit sections: A gallery of beautiful mathematical images, several interactive installations where visitors can experiment with math art themselves, a film station where mathematical movies are shown, and a showcase with 3D sculptures of algebraic surfaces.